UWCS/rs118/src/chip8-solns.md

 - Where the operands are wider than one nibble, we bind them with wildcards instead of variables because we don't need the single nibble, we need wider than that, which is handled by the two helper functions at the top.
 - The two instructions that modify display state return early, and then a default return of `None` is added at the bottom
   - You'll want to modify `step` to return the display updates too.
-- `Dxyn` is just a translation of the rough pseudocode into rust.
+- `Dxyn` is just a translation of the rough pseudocode into Rust.
 Note how iterating over bits is a pain, however, but iterating over the sprite is easy: we just grab it as a slice.
 Remember slices?
 If not, check [The Book](https://doc.rust-lang.org/book/ch04-03-slices.html)
-  - Bounds checks are included on each iteration, but if the entire sprite is off screen then it wraps.
+  - Bounds checks are included on each iteration, but if the entire sprite is off-screen then it wraps.

 ## Task 3.7

-Here is a load function to load a rom into memory from disk:
+Here is a load function to load a ROM into memory from disk:

 ```rust,noplayground
 pub fn load(mut self, filename: &str) -> std::io::Result<Self> {